10 questions answered in the interview

 An analogy to bring up at this point would be, is chicken and egg.
 In the sense that which came first the lawyers that want to do pro bono work in this firm, or is it the firm culture that makes them want to do?

 Inevitably if the senior lawyers or all of the other lawyers in the firm are passionate about pro bono work, passionate about defending fundamental liberties, you will attract a certain kind of lawyer who wants to join your firm.
-You will attract the young lawyers who feel the same way about these things as you do, and so there does not need to be when we interview people we don’t ask like you know oh how do you feel about pro bono work because we see in the CV.
-It’ll already all be there that they’re passionate about this passion, about that.
-And that’s the kind of applicants we tend to get and what we hope to do is to train these lawyers give them a good environment where they are able to do well both in paying work as well as pro bono work.
+You will attract the young lawyers who feel the same way about these things as you do, and so there does not need to be when we interview people we do not ask like ‘How do you feel about pro bono work?‘ because we see in the CV.
+It will already all be there that they are passionate about this passion, about that.
+And that is the kind of applicants we tend to get and what we hope to do is to train these lawyers give them a good environment where they are able to do well both in paying work as well as pro bono work.
 Because i think it is very important that if you want to do pro bono work well, you need to first take care of yourself.
-If you can’t feed yourself, can’t feed your family, it’s difficult to help others.
-It’s with that with that, it’s important to have a good balance between paid work where you can, where lawyers, staff are provided for, in circumstances or in a situation where they’re happy and motivated, and at that point you can do the pro bono work because the electricity is on it’s been paid for.
+If you cannot feed yourself, cannot feed your family, it is difficult to help others.
+It is with that with that, it is important to have a good balance between paid work where you can, where lawyers, staff are provided for, in circumstances or in a situation where they are happy and motivated, and at that point you can do the pro bono work because the electricity is on it has been paid for.

 #8 How does Eugene deal with recruitment and the interview phase where young lawyers pro bono work?

 It would be in their CVs when they come for interviews.
 They have a lot of questions.
 They tend to ask a lot about the pro bono culture.
 They also ask why we do it and they test it against their reasons for wanting to get involved in defending fundamental liberties, pro bono work.
 That’s basically how the interview goes.